mbd888/golang-dtqs/README.md

-# golang-dtqs
+# dtqs

 A high-performance distributed task queue system built with Go and Redis, designed for scalable background job processing in microservices architectures.

 ## Overview

-golang-dtqs provides a robust, Redis-backed task queue solution that enables distributed processing of background jobs with built-in reliability features.
+dtqs provides a robust, Redis-backed task queue solution that enables distributed processing of background jobs with built-in reliability features.
 The system is designed to handle high-throughput workloads while maintaining fault tolerance and horizontal scalability.

 ## Key Features